Where Unwinding Meets Engagement: What is Active Relaxation?

 The Idea Behind Active Relaxation

 When you think of relaxing, what comes to mind?
 Sleeping in and having a slow, lazy morning?
 Vegging out in front of the TV?
 While these are certainly relaxing activities, they provide little to no stimulation or benefit.
-On the other hand, active relaxation offers a sense of calm and rest while not completely shutting off your mind or body.
+Even though a lazy Sunday morning or a Netflix binge are nice ways to unwind now and then, these activities tend to make you feel as though you’ve completely shut off your mind and body.

-Active relaxation joined the scene as a training method for elite runners and athletes.
-They use this practice as a way to rest and recover without losing progress or becoming too sore.
-However, others have noticed the benefits of this form of relaxation and have begun incorporating it into their lives for reduced stress and other health benefits.
+Active relaxation joined the scene as a training method for elite runners and athletes, who use this practice as a way to rest and recover without losing too much progress, damaging muscles, or becoming sore.
+Over time, people outside of the athletic world have picked up on the myriad of benefits that come from active relaxation and have started to incorporate it into their lives to enjoy the same stress reduction and calming effects while reaping the health benefits.

 In essence, active relaxation is any activity that relaxes your mind and body while still engaging them.
 It takes elements of both leisure and productivity and turns them into something calming, grounding, and centering.